Ireland Travel Guide: The Best Pubs in Galway, Ireland

 Monroe’s

-Occupying the majority of a corner on the west side of the river is can’t miss Monroe’s.
+Occupying the majority of a corner on the west end of the city is can’t miss Monroe’s.
 This is a very large pub and a bit less cozy than the others on this list.
 It definitely has more of a sports bar feel because Monroe’s serves food and will have a football match playing.

 But if you want to listen to live music, Monroe’s is the spot as every night of the week musicians play!
 I happened to visit on a Tuesday night and not only was there live music, but they also had Irish dancers performing!